mattermost/docs/source/process/bug-fix-release.md

     - Post QA approval in Release Discussion channel
 3. Build:
     - Update Redux before each RC and Final build
-    - Tags a new release (e.g. 1.1.0) and runs an official build which should be essentially identical to the last RC
+    - Tags a new release (e.g., 1.1.0) and runs an official build which should be essentially identical to the last RC
-    - Posts SHA key, md5 sum and GPG signatures of the final build to release channel
+    - Posts SHA key, md5 sum, and GPG signatures of the final build to release channel
-    - Post in Release Discussion with links to the EE and Team Edition bits
+    - Post in Release Discussion with links to the Enterprise Edition and Team Edition sections
 4. Dev:
-    - Verify the hashes (SHA-1, SHA-256 and md5) and GPG signatures are correct for both Team Edition and Enterprise Edition.
+    - Verify the hashes (SHA-1, SHA-256, and md5) and GPG signatures are correct for both Enterprise Edition and Team Edition.
     - Test upgrade from previous version to current version, following the [Upgrade Guide](https://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with database upgrades on both MySQL and Postgres
     - Test upgrade from Team Edition to Enterprise edition based on the [Upgrade Guide](https://docs.mattermost.com/administration/upgrade.html#upgrade-team-edition-to-enterprise-edition)
     - Test fresh install of current version, following the [Install Guide](https://docs.mattermost.com/guides/administrator.html#installing-mattermost)
     - Review any changes made to install guides, and test if necessary
     - Ensure [Security Policies](https://docs.mattermost.com/process/security.html) page has been updated
-    - Update dependancies after release branch is cut in `mattermost-server`, `mattermost-webapp`, `desktop`, `mattermost-mobile` and `mattermost-redux`
+    - Update dependancies after release branch is cut in `mattermost-server`, `mattermost-webapp`, `desktop`, `mattermost-mobile`, and `mattermost-redux`
 5. Logistics @hanna.park:
     - Update [MVP page](https://www.mattermost.org/mvp/) with the most valued professional of the release and order the contributor's coaster
 6. Docs: